peterhcharlton/starter-hugo-academic/content/students/_index.md

    Related Publications:

    - [Measuring vascular recovery rate after exercise][7]

-- **Madhumitha Pandiaraja**, _University of Cambridge_

-   Completed 2020

-   Related Publications:

-   - [Screening for atrial fibrillation: Improving efficiency of manual review of handheld electrocardiograms][9]
-   - [Prioritising Electrocardiograms for Manual Review to Improve the Efficiency of Atrial Fibrillation Screening][10]

-- **Mary Adeniji**, _University of Cambridge_

-   Completed 2021

-   Related Publications:

-   - [Prioritising Electrocardiograms for Manual Review to Improve the Efficiency of Atrial Fibrillation Screening][10]

 - **Individual Project**, _University of Cambridge_

    Completed 2021

    Topic: Determining the characteristics of atrial fibrillation and noise in hand-held single-lead ECGs

-- **Medical Student Project**, _University of Cambridge_

-   Completed 2022

-   Topic: Characterising RR-intervals in atrial fibrillation and normal sinus rhythm

-- **Medical Student Project**, _University of Cambridge_

-   Completed 2022

-   Topic: Factors influencing inter-rater reliability of atrial fibrillation diagnosis from single-lead ECGs

-- **Medical Student Project**, _University of Cambridge_

-   Completed 2022

-   Topic: Using wearables to monitor respiratory rate during exercise

 _NB: Names are only provided when they are in the public domain._